Installation of scripts and binaries, the scripts

 echo "-h: this help"

-echo "-m: a comment why the file is installed, e.g. \n \"fixed bugs \" or something similar"
+echo "-m: a comment why the file is installed, e.g.

 echo "Example:"

-echo "> install.ksh -m \"fixed the bugs\" \$PWD/gen_stats.sh"
+echo "> install.ksh -m \"fixed the bugs\" $PWD/gen_stats.sh"

 exit 53